-Our mission is to produce graduates who become active, engaged, tolerant, and service-oriented citizens, who consider multiple perspectives toward the world in which they live.
+Our mission is to produce graduates who become active, engaged, tolerant, and serviceoriented citizens, who consider multiple perspectives toward the world in which they live.
 In service of those goals, the major provides a career-oriented, experientially-based education in Psychology delivered in a liberal arts context.
 Students become informed consumers of psychological information and services through a fundamental understanding of psychological research and literature.
-Students are guided toward entering into health care professions, support agencies, educational settings, and applied fields, and have the opportunity to develop the skills and knowledge necessary to be successful in graduate level work.
+Students are guided toward entering into health care professions, support agencies, educational settings, and applied 102 fields, and have the opportunity to develop the skills and knowledge necessary to be successful in graduate level work.
 Students achieve their goals through:

-- engaging in direct experience through a choice of either original research or a field placement. - developing literacy in modern Psychology: an understanding of psychological information, literature and research. - developing the knowledge and skills for research and statistical analysis. - developing skill in APA format writing of research reports.
+- engaging in direct experience through a choice of either original research or a field placement. - developing literacy in modern Psychology: an understanding of psychological information, literature and research. - developing the knowledge and skills for research and statistical analysis. - developing skill in APA format writing of research reports. - developing skill in the public presentation of their research and/or field experience.